Is AI Audiobook Voice Quality Good Enough for Premium Sales in 2026?

 Transparency about AI narration is both ethical and increasingly required.
 Here is the current landscape:

-- Google Play Books - Requires disclosure in the audiobook description
+- Google Play Books - Welcomes disclosed AI narration; requires disclosure in the audiobook description

 - Your website - Best practice to include "Narrated using AI voice technology" or similar in the product description